chainapptech/gvc-api/README.md

 ## Development

-- To start the project run this command
+- To start the project run this command in the project directory

   `live-server`